 This is an interactive website that the children can use to practise their weekly spellings and words that are on the compulsory KS2 word lists.
 The children need to be able to spell words from the KS2 curriculum applying rules to unknown words as any spelling rule for Y3-6 can be tested during the EPGS test in May.
 Children will be asked to consolidate and rehearse all of these rules this year as they have to demonstrate them in their writing to achieve the Y6 expected standard.

 This is a fun and competitive way for your child to learn their times tables.
 Look out for new competitions and challenges!
-All children had their log in details, again which will be in their organisers.
+All children had their log in details sent home.
+If they have gone missing, please contact your child's class teacher.